kkestell/blink-comparator/README.md

 WantedBy=timers.target
 ```

-This configuration specifies that the service should be run every 15 minutes (`OnUnitActiveSec=15min`) and that it should start 10 seconds after boot (`OnBootSec=10s`).

 ### Enable and start

-To enable and start the service and timer, run the following commands:
+Enable and start the service and timer:

-### Enable and start

 ```console
 $ systemctl --user daemon-reload